 As Jeanne cried for mercy, the blade came down.

 And so ends the tale of Jeanne, more commonly known as, Madame Du Barry.
 A woman who pulled herself out of poverty and into power.
-Who lived openly as a sexual being and in doing so felt the wrath of around her.
+Who lived openly as a sexual being and in doing so felt the wrath of those around her.

 Who overcame time after time, only to die at the hands of those she had grown up with.